great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 Additional notes
 --------------------

-- If your `great_expectations.yml` contains multiple configurations for Data Docs sites, all of them will be included in the Slack notification by default.
+- If your `great_expectations.yml` contains multiple configurations for <TechnicalTag tag="data_docs" text="Data Docs" /> sites, all of them will be included in the Slack notification by default.
 If you would like to be more specific, you can configure the `notify_with` variable in your `great_expectations.yml`.
 - The following example will configure the Slack message to include links Data Docs at `local_site` and `s3_site`.

 ```yaml